iamkirankumaryadav/DAX/README.md

 # DAX
 Data Analysis Expressions

-`DAX` is a functional language, the execution flows with function calls
+`DAX` is a functional language, the execution flows with function calls.

 ```DAX
 Amount = SUM (